-This Module is rated only when triggered by a rating of "1" or higher on the Developmental Item in the Life Functioning Domain of the Comprehensive Version.
-It is not rated on the Reassessment Version.
+This module is rated only when triggered by a rating of "1" or higher on the "Developmental" item in the Life Functioning Domain of the Comprehensive Version.

 Rating COGNITIVE Please rate the highest level from the past 30 days.
 0 No evidence of cognitive development problems.
-1 Child has some indicators that cognitive skills are not appropriate for age or are at the upper lower end of age expectations.
+1 Infant/child has some indicators that cognitive skills are not appropriate for age or are at the lower end of age expectations.
 Infants may not consistently demonstrate familiarity with routines and anticipatory behavior.
 Infants may seem unaware of surroundings at times.
 Older children may have challenges in remembering routines, and completing tasks such as sorting, or recognizing colors some of the time.
-2 Child has clear indicators that cognitive development is not at expected level and interferes with functioning much of the time.
+2 Infant/child has clear indicators that cognitive development is not at expected level and interferes with functioning much of the time.
 Infants may not have the ability to indicate wants/needs.
 Infants may not demonstrate anticipatory behavior all or most of the time.
 Older children may be unable to demonstrate understanding of simple routines or the ability to complete simple tasks.
-3 Child has significant delays in cognitive functioning that are seriously interfering with their functioning.
-Child is completely reliant on caregiver to function.
+3 Infant/child has significant delays in cognitive functioning that are seriously interfering with their functioning.
+Infant/child is completely reliant on caregiver to function.